mcosovic/JuliaGrid.jl/docs/src/tutorials/perunit.md

 nothing # hide
 ```

-Using the `active` and `reactive` keywords, we define the three-phase power output of the generator in SI units, and these values are stored in per-units:
+Using the `active` and `reactive` keywords, we define the three-phase power output of the generator in SI units, and these values are stored as per-unit values:
 ```@repl power
 output = system.generator.output;
 print(system.generator.label, output.active, output.reactive)